hartwigmedical/hmftools/README_TARGETED.md

 - calculate a median read count from all samples per GC ratio bucket
 - write a relative enrichment for each region to the output file, with a min enrichment of 0.1
 - if no WGS is available for normalisation, the tumorGCRatio is assumed to be 1 for autosomes.
 The gender of each sample must be provided.
 Female samples are excluded from Y chromosome normalisation and males use a tumorGCRatio of 0.5 for the sex chromosomes

+The output of this process is a targetRegionsNormalisation file with the expected relative enrichment for each on target region.

 #### Arguments